 8. Persona-Based Marketing Will Be Fundamental to Driving Growth

-Rishi Dave, CMO of Dun & Bradstreet, offered his own testimonial on the benefits of a persona-based approach.
+At our MOCCA networking event in New York City, Rishi Dave offered his own testimonial on the benefits of a persona-based approach.

 You may also like...